qlik-oss/core-website/docs/tutorials/data-loading.md

     **Note:** If you look at the `docker-compose.yml` file, port `9076` on the container is mapped to port `19076` on the local machine.
-    This lets you access the QIX Engine from outside of the docker network.
+    This lets you access the QIX Engine from outside of the Docker network.
     In this example, we want to trigger a load of the airport data from outside of the container.